fedebertolini/akelius-scrapper/README.md

-# akelius-scrapper
+# akelius-scraper
-Web scrapper for the Akelius apartment listing
+Web scraper for the Akelius apartment listing